What Is the Poisson-Gamma Mixture?

 ecdf() %>%

-We can also directly inspect the distribution of the lambda parameter by reaching through negative binomial data and estimating the shape
+We can directly inspect the distribution of the λ parameter by reaching through negative binomial data and estimating the shape and rate parameters of the underlying Gamma distribution:

 N <- 1e4